Task-oriented and relationship-oriented leadership: Fiedler contingency model

 When there is a good leader-member relation, a highly structured task, and high leader position power, the situation is considered a "favorable situation."
-Fiedler found that low-LPC leaders are more effective in extremely favourable or unfavourable situations, whereas high-LPC leaders perform best in situations with intermediate favourability.
+Fiedler found that low-LPC (Least Preferred Coworker) leaders are more effective in extremely favourable or unfavourable situations, whereas high-LPC leaders perform best in situations with intermediate favourability.

 The table below shows a breakdown of the theory:

 Relevant studies

 An experiment was conducted in 1972 with a total of 128 United States Military cadets in 4-man groups, to test the predictive validity of Fiedler's contingency model of leadership effectiveness.
 The experiment, which involved strong manipulation and specification of variables affecting situational favorableness, produced strong support for the contingency model.

 A study was conducted that determined if basketball athletes of different age groups (lower high school to university level) preferred training and instruction (task-oriented) behavior or social support (relationship-oriented) behavior.
 Analyses and results revealed a quadratic trend for preference in task-oriented behavior that progressively decreased lower high school through junior to senior levels, and increased at the university level.
 A linear trend was seen for preference in relationship-oriented behavior, which progressively increased as age went up.